A Guide to Physical Therapy for Knee Pain

 - As you get stronger, hold a weight in your hands or place a weight on your pelvis for added resistance

-- If you are experiencing any hamstring cramping, modify how high you lift and make sure you are focusing on glut activation
+- If you are experiencing any hamstring cramping, do a quick hamstring stretch, then modify how high you lift and make sure you are focusing on activation of the glute muscles

 Standing Hip Extension